snowdenMoses/task-management-system/README.md

 $ postgresql database is used

 # entities
 $ There are two entities, the User and Task entity.
-The have a oneToMany relationship, one user to many tasks.
+They have a oneToMany relationship, one user to many tasks.

 # validation
-$ There is application side validation using class validators and database application, done on the entities.
+$ There is application side validation using class validators and database application, on entities.

 # endpoints
 $ There is a based api of /api/v1